greenpeace/gpes-html5-scorm-presentation/README.md

 1. A boilerplate to create Greenpeace presentations
 2. An e-learning [SCORM](https://en.wikipedia.org/wiki/Sharable_Content_Object_Reference_Model) package.

 This repository is also an **example** on how to convert html5 web apps into elearning SCORM packages.
-The included presentation was tested in Moodle 3.5 and it displays well, but at the moment reports about the students that visited the pages, scores and interactions don't work. **Please test it yourself** with a demo course before you use it in a real life training.
+The included presentation was tested in Moodle 3.5 and it displays well. **Please test it yourself** with a demo course before you use it in a real life training.

 ## How to create a presentation